Veterinary Surgery

 Several small incisions are made on the underside of the toes.
 Your vet will use tissue glue to close these.

-In the case of an emergency, there are some urgent surgeries beyond the usual services we are equipped to provide.
+There are some emergency surgeries beyond the usual services we are equipped to provide.
 If your pet is experiencing a medical emergency, contact us immediately so our vets can advise you on your best course of action

 The Surgery Process